 Recall here that the total outstanding loans of real estate developers from commercial banks, NBFCs and HFCs are estimated to be around Rs 4.5 lakh crore as of March 2020.

 “Residential real estate in India is likely to see a further slowdown in the coming months, given that attendant activities are at a standstill.
 With construction already coming to a grinding halt, project completions are slated to be postponed.
-If this situation prolongs, the deployment of funds, including the Rs 25,000-crore alternative investment fund (AIF), will remain on hold,” says Anurag Mathur, CEO, Savills India.
+If this situation prolongs, the deployment of funds, including the Rs 25,000-crore alternative investment fund (AIF), will remain on hold,” says Anurag Mathur, CEO, Savills India, had said earlier.

 “Housing sales may see a sharp dip for at least the next one quarter as consumers’ biggest priority currently is health/safety and income preservation,” Mathur adds.

-Projects delays are on cards as supply of building construction materials that India exports from China is hampered in the wake of the pandemic.
+Projects delays are on cards as supply of building construction materials that India imports from China is hampered in the wake of the pandemic and amid rising tension between the two countries.
 The impact of the situation would be more prominent on premium-luxury housing projects which rely heavily on supplies of fixtures and furnishings from China, the country where the source of the contagion has been tracked down to.
 The time gap will not only delay housing projects but also ultimately increase the overall cost of project building since builders here will have to rely on alternative sources to meet their building requirements.

 The centre’s ‘Make in India’ program might get a boost from this difficult situation in the medium to long term, but short-term pains for developers are inevitable.
 Dropping prices in a scenario like this is hardly the answer.
 However, the government might launch measures that might make it more lucrative for buyers to invest in property.
 It is also expected to support real estate, the second-largest employment generator in the country, by waiving off tax on unsold inventory.

-Interest rates to fall, home-buying to become affordable
+Interest rates at record low, home-buying to become affordable

-The RBI is has reduced the repo rate to 4.4%, consequently making borrowing cheaper for homebuyers − home loan interest rates are already as low as 8%.
-Further reduction would act as a booster for buyers to invest in property at a cost advantage once clarity on the impact of COVID-19 on the job market is achieved.
+The RBI has reduced the repo rate to 4%, making borrowing cheaper for home buyers.
+Consequently, home loan interest rates are already as low as 6.95%.
+This would act as a booster for buyers to invest in property at a cost advantage, once clarity on the impact of COVID-19 on the job market is known.

-“It is important for (banks) to immediately transmit the (repo) rate cut (by the RBI) to the homebuyer which will boost consumer sentiment,” says Ramesh Nair, CEO & Country Head of JLL India.
+“It is important for (banks) to immediately transmit the (repo) rate cut (by the RBI) to the home buyer, which will boost consumer sentiment,” says Ramesh Nair, CEO and country head of JLL India.

-While the government has already extended the benefits offered under Section 80EEA till March 2021, it might also consider extending it further in order to give a boost to first-time homebuyers.
-Experts are of the view that anxiety over impending job loss among consumers is likely to persist even after the worse is over and normalcy returns.
+While the government has already extended the benefits offered under Section 80EEA till March 2021, it might also consider extending it further, in order to give a boost to first-time home buyers.
+Experts are of the view that anxiety over impending job loss among consumers is likely to persist, even after the worst is over and normalcy returns.
 The government will have to continue extending support till that period.